Nestor Lopez-Duran PhD., Director

 Kate graduated from the clinical Psychology program at The University of Michigan in 2014 where her program of research centered on the phenomenon of stress & trauma related depression across the lifespan.
 She is currently a fellow at UCLA.

-Tonia Ballantyne, Undergraduate Student; Research Assistant
+Tonia Ballantyne, Former Research Assistant

 Tonia Ballantyne majored in Biopsychology, Cognition and Neuroscience at the University of Michigan.
 Additionally, she was a BookMARK coordinator for the student organization “KGrams”, allowing her to travel to an Ann Arbor/Detroit area school each week to work with students ages 5-10.
 Tonia is particularly interested in child and adolescent mental health, and how mental illness can increase social and academic stress in school-age children.
 She is currently a doctoral student at the University of Denver.

-Kathleen Duemling, BS.
-Former Research Assistant
+Armella Poggi, Former Research Assistant

-Sean Houchins, BA.
-Former Research Assistant
+Sean Houchins, Former Research Assistant

 Sean Houchins graduated in 2013 with a BA in Psychology and Sociology.
 He completed an Honors thesis in our lab examining the mechanism of action of Metta meditation.
 He is currently a doctoral student in Clinical Psychology at The Catholic University of America.

-Katie Beck, BA.
-Former Research Assistant.
+Katie Beck, Former Research Assistant

-Katie Graduated in 2013 with a BA in Psychology.
+Katie graduated in 2013 with a BA in Psychology.
 Her honor thesis examined the impact of a brief motivational interview on mental health services utilization in college students.
 She is currently a graduate student in Public Health at the University of Michigan.

-Teague Simoncic, BA.
-Former Research Assistant and Lab Coordinator
+Teague Simoncic, Former Project Coordinator

 Teague graduated in 2012 with a BA in Psychology.
 She completed an Honors thesis in our lab that examined the interaction between personality and facebook use predicting depressive symptoms in college students.
 She completed her Master’s in Social Work at the University of Michigan and is currently a project coordinator in the University of Michigan Department of Psychology.

-Peter Kotvis, BS.
-Former Research Assistant
+Peter Kotvis, Former Research Assistant

 Peter Kotvis graduated in 2012 with a BA in Brain Behavior and Cognitive Science.
 He completed a thesis in our lab title ” Effects of Acute Stress on Risk Propensity in Decision Making”.
 He is currently the IDEX Fellow at mDhil, a health information company in Bengaluru, India.